ibm-cloud-docs/overview/peering_policy.md

 ## Guidelines and general information
 {: #guide-gen-info}

-The following are guidelines and some general information for public peering with {{site.data.keyword.cloud_notm}}.
+The following are guidelines and some general information for public peering with IBM Cloud.

 - Potential and current peers must have and maintain a valid [PeeringDB.com](https://www.peeringdb.com/){: external} record.
 - Use of the [Internet Routing Registry (IRR)](https://irr.net/){: external} is required for prefix filtering.
 - Peers must supply a contact with 24x7 availability, such as a Network Operations Center.
-- Peers must not use any form of gateway of last resort or default route that is directed at {{site.data.keyword.Bluemix_notm}}.
+- Peers must not use any form of gateway of last resort or default route that is directed at IBM Cloud.
 - Peers must provide access to a looking glass or traceroute server to facilitate troubleshooting.
 - Peer announcements must be consistent across all Interconnect locations.
-- {{site.data.keyword.Bluemix_notm}} sends and accepts MED attributes by request only.
+- IBM Cloud sends and accepts MED attributes by request only.

-{{site.data.keyword.Bluemix_notm}} reserves the right to suspend peering for an indefinite period if any form of network abuse is detected and verified to be taking place through the peering interconnect.
-This suspension includes setting a default route to {{site.data.keyword.Bluemix_notm}}. {{site.data.keyword.Bluemix_notm}} doesn't accept any IPv4 announcements smaller than /24 or IPv6 announcements smaller than /48.
+IBM Cloud reserves the right to suspend peering for an indefinite period if any form of network abuse is detected and verified to be taking place through the peering interconnect.
+This suspension includes setting a default route to IBM Cloud.
+IBM Cloud doesn't accept any IPv4 announcements smaller than /24 or IPv6 announcements smaller than /48.
 An MD5 password is preferred but not required.

 For more information, see the [PeeringDB record](https://www.peeringdb.com/asn/36351){: external}.

-If {{site.data.keyword.Bluemix_notm}}'s operational needs cause a peering arrangement to conflict with the best interest of {{site.data.keyword.Bluemix_notm}}, {{site.data.keyword.Bluemix_notm}} reserves the right to end the peering agreement with reasonable advance notice.
+If IBM Cloud's operational needs cause a peering arrangement to conflict with the best interest of IBM Cloud, IBM Cloud reserves the right to end the peering agreement with reasonable advance notice.
 {: note}

 ## Public peer exchanges